<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=672348691155252&amp;ev=PageView&amp;noscript=1">

 How Can Employers Improve Building Safety?

 Building safety starts with consistency.
 Employers must take deliberate steps to assess risks and enforce protocols that reduce hazards.
-A strong safety program includes scheduled inspections, updated signage, and clear emergency procedures.
-These actions protect workers and integrate safety into the daily routine.
+A strong manufacturing safety program includes scheduled inspections, updated signage, and clear emergency procedures.

 To improve facility safety and reduce risk, employers should: